sash/blockchain-million-dollar-contract/README.md

 3. The events: BoxBought, BoxPurchased used for creating the board in web

 What we have:
 * 100% unit test code coverage of the contract.
+Open `coverage\index.html`
 * Pure frontend app implemented in ReactJS, built with WebPack.
 Can be distributed via IPFS.
 Lets do that now!
 * Ethers.js
 * Metamask integration (no custom wallet)